 School SEND Information Report & LOCAL OFFER

-As mentioned, the class teacher will meet with the SENDCo/Head and other staff who work with the child concerned.
+The class teacher will meet with the SENDCo/Head and other staff who work with the child concerned.
 We will arrange to meet with the parents if this has not already been done.
-When special needs are identified, we will look to put in place support strategies both within and outside the classroom.
+When additional needs are identified, we will look to put in place support strategies both within and outside the classroom.

 If appropriate, we will involve external agencies to work with the child and/or offer specialist advice to the teaching staff concerned.

 At Churchdown Village Junior School, we have an open door policy and we encourage parents and carers to raise any issues immediately.
-Please speak with your child’s teacher and we can plan the next course of action from there.
+Parents and carers should speak with their child’s teacher and we can plan the next course of action from there.

-How will our school include parents and students in planning support?
+How will our school include parents and pupils in planning support?

 We want parents and the child concerned to be fully involved in the planning of their support.
-We will always work with the children, to enable them to discuss and review their targets regularly as required.
+We will always work with the children, to enable them to discuss and review the targets on their ‘I CAN’ plan regularly as required.
+Parents and carers are also invited to these review meetings three times per year.
 Pupil voice is an important part of meeting a child’s needs.
-We will also meet with parents on a regular, termly basis, at a time that is convenient to all.

 How will our school teach and support children with SEN?